microchip-pic-avr-examples/avr128db48-constant-current-driver-using-opamp/README.md

   <img width=800px height=auto src="images/setup.png">
 </p>
 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
 A new feature introduced in the AVR-DB is the Analog Signal Conditioning (OPAMP) peripheral.
 In this example, the OPAMP is used as a constant-current driver using a single external resistor.
-It can be used to drive electronic components such as LEDs, with constant current and not constant voltage.
+It can be used to drive a load such as LEDs, with constant current and not constant voltage.
 The OPAMP peripheral also provides the ability to adjust the current setting under firmware control.
 The configuration for this example can be seen in the figure above.
 For more information about setup and code, see the application note.

 ## Related Documentation